-Indicator reference Performance indicator Split Coverage Performance measure Definition NPF Reference CRS 3 Total complaints (No) Regional and Metropolitan Complaints per 100 customers NOTE: This indicator is the sum of all complaints recorded against CRS 4 to CRS 11 inclusive, and is calculated from the subcategories in the Water Performance Report Data Collection Template.
-Complaint - the total number (No) of written or verbal expressions of dissatisfaction about an action, proposed action or failure to act by the water business, its employees or contractors, requiring resolution.
+Indicator reference Performance indicator Split Coverage Performance measure Definition NPF Reference CRS 2 (continued) No fault line - businesses with one contact point should report the figure against the account line.
+CRS 3 Total complaints (No) Regional and Metropolitan Complaints per 100 customers NOTE: This indicator is the sum of all complaints recorded against CRS 4 to CRS 11 inclusive and is calculated from the sub- categories in the Water Performance Report Data Collection Template.
+Complaint - the total number (No) of written or verbal expressions of dissatisfaction about an action, proposed action or failure to act by the water business, its employees or contractors, requiring resolution (as per AS/NZS 10002:2014).
 Includes complaints received by the water utility in person, by mail, fax, phone, email or text messaging.
 Includes: Complaints from separate customers arising from the same cause count as separate complaints.
 Complaints resolved on the spot, i.e. over the phone, are still to be counted as a complaint, even if the customer is satisfied with the outcome of the discussion.
 Excludes: Genuine customer enquiries where dissatisfaction is not expressed, or where the customer clearly does not wish to record a complaint, for example "could you please explain" Complaints that were investigated and found to be unrelated to a water business's infrastructure, operations or service delivery should be excluded.
-Australian Standards define a complaint as an "expression of dissatisfaction made to or about an organisation, related to its products, services, staff or handling of a complaint where a response is implicitly expected or legally required."
+Australian Standards define a complaint as an 'expression of dissatisfaction made to or about an organisation, related to its products, services, staff or handling of a complaint where a response is implicitly expected or legally required.'
 (AS/NZS 10002:2014).
 C13